Installation

 ⚠️

-You may be tempted to use import.meta.glob() to retrieve the metadata of all pages, but we discourage this approach: loading all markdown files at once contradicts Vite's lazy-transpiling approach and it would, therefore, significantly slow down development speed.
+You may be tempted to use import.meta.glob() to retrieve metadata defined inside all +Page.md files, but we discourage this approach: loading all +Page.md files at once contradicts Vite's lazy-transpiling approach and it would significantly slow down development speed.

 Local metadata